DevTeam/Pure.DI/README.md

 ### Dependency tag

-Use a _tag_ to bind few dependencies for the same types.
+Use a _tag_ to bind several dependencies for the same types.

 ``` CSharp
 DI.Setup()